shabin5785/Golang_notes/GO_1.md

 variables on its left-hand side.
 If some of themwere already declared in the same lexic al block, then the short var iable declarat ion acts like an assignment to those variables.
 **A short var iable declarat ion must declare at least one new variable**, else code wont compile

+**Pointers**

+-A pointer value is the address of a var iable.
+A pointer is thus the locat ion at which a value is stored.
+Not every value has an address, but every var iable does.
+With a pointer, we can read or update the value of a var iable indirectly, without using or even knowing the name of the var iable, if indeed it has a name.